Find your Ski Holiday

 - Get plenty of rest.
 Perhaps the easiest tip to take because, who doesn't end up giving up after a day of skiing?
 Go to bed early and when your body asks you to, the more you rest, the more focused you will be the next day.

 - Don't push your limit.
-If while skiing you are already tired or you see a track that does not transmit good vibrations, let it be, it is better not to force yourself.
+If while skiing you are already tired or you see a slope that does not transmit good vibrations, let it be, it is better not to force yourself.
 You don't have to screw up your snow holidays.

 Feeling inspired to start your ski work-out routine?
 Maybe our ski deals for Winter 2021/2022 can help!